adam-wozniak/website/_posts/2021-10-04-how-to-learn-anything-twelve-months.md

 Even after 12 months of daily game dev, I realize I’m still very much a beginner.
 There’s a lot I don’t know.
 I know I’m coding inefficiently right now, but I’m still building things, and improvement will come if I continue to chip away at it every day.
 I know it will likely take years.
 And it will be an ongoing journey.

 The most important thing to remember is that it can be done.
-Others have done it; there is probably no reason you can’t either.
+Others have done it; there is no reason you can’t either.
 It might be a different timeline than others.
 It will be your own timeline.
 But don’t let that stop you from starting.

 ### 7. Learning how to learn
 One of the most valuable lessons this 12-month game dev journey has given me is learning how to learn.